gcacace/kiro-powers/aws-infrastructure-as-code/POWER.md

 ## Overview

-Build well-architected CDK applications using the latest documentation on constructs and best practices, and improved correctness with CloudFormation syntax validation, compliance and troubleshooting tools.
+Build well-architected CDK applications using the latest documentation on constructs and best practices, and improved correctness with CloudFormation resource configuration syntax validation, compliance and troubleshooting tools.

 ## When to Use This Power